Glasgow-College-UESTC/ip-lectures/2024/lecture 5 - Loops.md

 ![bg right:35%](assets/Martin_Fowler.jpg)

 # "Any fool 🤡 can write code that a computer 🤖 can understand.
-Good programmers write code that humans 🧑‍💻 can understand"
+Good programmers write code that humans 🧑‍💻 can understand."

 ## &mdash; Martin Fowler (proponent of *agile* and *extreme* programming styles, https://martinfowler.com)